tejuscs/ADBD-Labs/adb-provisioning-autonomous-container/adb-provisioning-autonomous-container.md

 # Provisioning an Autonomous Container Database

 ## Introduction
-An Autonomous Container Database resource provides a container for your Autonomous Databases.
-You can create multiple Autonomous Container Database resources in an Autonomous Exadata VM Cluster resource, but you must create at least one ACD before you can create any Autonomous Databases.
+An Autonomous Container Database resource provides a container for your Autonomous AI Databases.
+You can create multiple Autonomous Container Database resources in an Autonomous Exadata VM Cluster resource, but you must create at least one ACD before you can create any Autonomous AI Databases.

 Estimated Time: 20 mins